zipper97412/openshift-origin/README.md

 **Metrics**

 If you deployed Metrics, it will take a few extra minutes deployment to complete.
 Please be patient.
+If enableCNS is set to true, then Metrics will use Gluster for persistent storage.
+Otherwise, it will use ephemeral storage.

 Once the deployment is complete, log into the OpenShift Web Console and complete an addition configuration step.
 Go to the openshift-infra project, click on Hawkster metrics route, and accept the SSL exception in your browser.

 **Logging**

 If you deployed Logging, it will take a few extra minutes deployment to complete.
 Please be patient.
+If enableCNS is set to true, then Logging will use Gluster for persistent storage.
+Otherwise, it will use ephemeral storage.

 Once the deployment is complete, log into the OpenShift Web Console and complete an addition configuration step.
 Go to the logging project, click on the Kubana route, and accept the SSL exception in your browser.